kubevault/website/content/articles/how-to-backup-vault-in-kubernetes-with-stash/index.md

 For any confusion regarding KubeVault installation, you can follow the [KubeVault-Setup](https://kubevault.com/docs/latest/setup/) page.

+Also, install Stash in your cluster following the steps [here](https://stash.run/docs/v2024.4.8/setup/install/stash/).

 ### Create a Namespace
 After that, we'll create a new namespace in which we will deploy Vault Server.
 In this case, we have created demo namespace, but you can create namespace with any name that you want.
 To create the namespace, we can use the following command: